hiddenslate-dev/aktives-dataset-2022/README.md

 - **E4 file:** It is the file where the physiological data collected from the E4 device during the game is stored.
 It is stored in txt format.
 - **Facial expression files:** These are csv files that includes the automatically detected facial expressions of each child.

-**Notice : Video footage must be used for analysis purposes only and must not be shared anywhere.**
+**Notice : Video footage can only be used for analysis purposes and must not be shared anywhere.**

 The contents of each notebook are given below.